split Command in Linux with Examples

 split -l 10 -d -a 4 huge-log.txt chunk-

-Cannot Open Input File
+split Cannot Open the Input File

-Permission or path errors produce messages like:
+Permission or path problems produce an error like this:

 split: cannot open '/var/log/secure' for reading: Permission denied

-ls -la /var/log/secure
+ls -l /var/log/secure

 sudo cat /var/log/secure | split -l 5000 - secure-chunk-